 Lookin’ Like Lunch: Pramila Jayapal Eats William Barr Up Over Federal Government’s Unequal Response To Protestors

-If you’ve been paying any attention to Attorney General William Barr’s testimony before the House Judiciary Committee on Tuesday then you already know the standout questions came from Congresswoman Pramila Jayapal (D-Wash) who called him TF out for both the treatment of Black Lives Matters protestors in Lafayette Square on June 1st, where force was used (tear gas, batons, pepper balls, shields) as well as the more recent incidents in Portland, ORwhere federal law enforcement agents have been wearing combat gear and using chemical agents to suppress BLM protests there, noting that the same type of treatment was not used in April when Trump supporters stormed Michigan’s state capitol building protesting coronavirus shutdowns:
+If you’ve been paying any attention to Attorney General William Barr’s testimony before the House Judiciary Committee on Tuesday, then you already know the standout questions that came from Congresswoman Pramila Jayapal (D-Wash) who called him TF out for his treatment against the Black Lives Matter movement and the ongoing protests around the country in the wake of George Floyd.

+Jayapal chewed Barr out about the way he handled the incident in Lafayette Square on June 1st, where peaceful protesters were forcibly removed from the area with tear gas, batons and weapons to clear way for President Trump to take a photo op in front of a church near the White House.
+She also criticized the Attorney General for his response towards recent protests in Portland, Oregon, where federal law enforcement agents terrorized people with tear gas and other chemicals to suppress BLM protests in the city.
+The Congresswoman noted that the same type of treatment was not used in April when Trump supporters stormed Michigan’s state capitol building to protest coronavirus shutdowns:

 “When white men with swastikas storm a government building with guns, there is no need for the president to ‘activate’ you because they’re getting the president’s personal agenda done.
 But when Black people and people of color protest police brutality, systemic racism and the president’s very own lack of response to those critical issues, then you forcibly remove them with armed federal officers, pepper bombs, because they are considered terrorists by the president,” Jayapal said.